 Once you’ve followed the drying process, you can then scrunch out the crunchiness that’s leftover by the gel, if you need to.
-This step is important and why its key not to use a too high heat setting on your hairdryer when diffusing.
-If you melt the gel, you won’t get the cast, and then it all goes to shit really.
+This step is important and why it’s key not to use a too-high heat setting on your hairdryer when diffusing.
+If you melt the gel, you won’t get the cast, and then it all goes wrong really.
 Make sure you use plenty of gel in the first instance and seal in that moisture properly.

 Particularly if you’re using gel, mousse and leave-in conditioners.
 There are detox shampoos that are curly girl method friendly that you can use once in a while to help shift any stubborn build-up.
 It’s okay to do a low-sulphate shampoo once a month or so to make sure you get rid of that build-up.
 There are low-poo (they really do call it that) options you can use for this.
 Johnson’s Top to Toe wash is a good basic staple for low sulphate shampooing as and when you need it.

 Remember that the main aim here is to avoid sulphates altogether, but for some hair types, you need to do the occasional low-poo wash to get all the leftover product build-up out.

-They will, and it’ll drive you mad.
-Usually, it’s the budget ones that end up being shelved.
+They will, and it’ll drive you up the wall.
+Usually, it’s the supermarket or budget ones that end up being shelved for good.
 However, as long as you stay on top of the alternatives, you will be ok.
 Try and keep an ear to the ground for new sulphate and silicone-free products and you’ll be fine.

-The curly girl community is actually a pretty welcoming and engaging place, but it can also be a bit hard to stomach.
+The curly girl community is a pretty welcoming and engaging place, but it can also be a bit hard to stomach.
 Especially if you’re not seeing the results you’re hoping for straightaway.
 Don’t get disheartened by what you see on social media though.
 It takes a lot of time and effort to see results.

-Don’t underestimate how long it’s going to take to get used to, but it’s worth it!
+Don’t underestimate how long it takes to get used to the curly girl method, but it’s worth it!

 There’s a lot to think about when you’re getting started with the curly girl method.
-If you’ve got any questions then feel free to drop them into the comments or you can drop me a tweet if you like.
+If you’ve got any questions then feel free to drop them into the comments.

 Hopefully, my top tips for starting the curly girl method UK style will give you somewhere to begin!
 Don’t be afraid to just go for it though, and keep an eye out for my next update on all things curly hair.